Resource definitions

 Required, except with kind: secret

 The resource’s specifications.
-The format of the spec object is different for each Decodable resource kind.
+The format of the spec object is specific to each resource kind and spec_version combination.
 It contains nested fields specific to that resource.

-The query output format extends this resource definition structure with a status section.
+The query output format extends the above resource definition structure with a status section.
 The status contains non-writable fields managed by Decodable for the resource, and is ignored by apply.

 Connection